The 4 models that solve the challenges of remote decision-making

 Notifying your team members of the decision strategy takes only a couple of seconds in Pumble

-3. Pugh Matrix
+Type #3: Pugh Matrix

-Developed by Stuart Pugh, a professor from the University of Glasgow, the Pugh matrix is a selection model that allows your remote team to break away from the confusion when they are in two minds.
+Developed by Stuart Pugh, a professor from the University of Glasgow, the Pugh matrix is a selection model that allows your team to break away from the confusion when they are in two minds.
 Focused on the alternatives only, the Pugh matrix can be a great addition to the RAPID model if your coworkers are uncertain about the best path to take.

 For example, your team could have proposed to bring about some changes to your company’s website.
 This situation calls for two options — you can create an entirely new website, or you can try to modify and adapt the already existing one.
 The people who are supposed to agree and recommend started a heated argument, and there seems to be no solution on the horizon.
-Let’s see how the Pugh matrix can help.

 CriteriaBaselineNew websiteUpgraded website